As a Firefighter Husband, I struggle with what I have to offer in writing to an audience of wives.

 Any one of these situations can cause a guy to suddenly shift from “this is the best job in the world” mode to “can I really do this for another 10, 15, 20 years” mode.

-What can you as a wife / girlfriend do, or avoid doing to help?
+What can you as the spouse do, or avoid doing, to help?

 I find the best thing you can do is act natural.

 Since what’s going on in my head is natural, I find the easiest way for me to adjust back is for there not to be a bunch of adjusting to this circumstance or that situation.
 I’m probably honked off that something at the firehouse went contrary to how it usually goes for me or the crew and the last thing I want is to return to “tranquility base” (home) and have something be different there.
 Let me give you an example of a conversation I don’t want to have standing in the kitchen of my home with the person I love the most.